vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 273

 Navarātra; on su.
 4 worship of Satī (Pārvati who threw herself in a lake on that date ) with arghya, flowers &c. and honour is to be paid to chaste women, mother, sister and other women whose husbands are alive ( KKN 404, KR 348 ); on su.
-5 nāgas made of kuśa grass and Indrāṇi are to be worshipped ( NA 47, KR 348 ); in bright half on a tithi with an auspicious nakṣatra and muhūrta going to field having ripe crops with music and dance, one should offer homa and should eat the new corn with curds as also new grapes (KKN 405, KR 303 ); in Śukla pakṣa when there is nakṣatra Svāti Uccaiḥśravas (Sun's horse ) first carried the Sun and hence he and one's horses should be honoured by an owner of horses ( KKN 407, KR 347 ); in su. pakṣa on Mūla one should invite Sarasvati, establish her on Pūryāsādhā in books, offer oblations to her on Uttarāsādhā and take leave of her on Sravana and one should not read, teach or write during these days (NS 171, SmK 352, PC 73).
+5 nāgas made of kuśa grass and Indrāṇi are to be worshipped ( NA 47, KR 348 ); in bright half on a tithi with an auspicious nakṣatra and muhūrta going to field having ripe crops with music and dance, one should offer homa and should eat the new corn with curds as also new grapes (KKN 405, KR 303 ); in Śukla pakṣa when there is nakṣatra Svāti Uccaiḥśravas (Sun's horse ) first carried the Sun and hence he and one's horses should be honoured by an owner of horses ( KKN 407, KR 347 ); in su. pakṣa on Mūla one should invite Sarasvati, establish her on Pūryāṣāḍhā in books, offer oblations to her on Uttarāṣāḍhā and take leave of her on Śravaṇa and one should not read, teach or write during these days (NS 171, SmK 352, PC 73).
 In Tamil lands Sarasvatī-pūjā in books on Aśv. $u.
 9; Tulāmāsa (Āśv.) is sacred for bath in Kāverī river; and on Amāvāsyā

 there is a special bath in Kaveri river.
 Aṣāḍha-krtya-KR 196-218, KT 434-437, VKK 283–292, NS

 101-109; SMK 137-148.
 Some of the smaller observances of Āṣāḍha are mentioned here.
 Ekabhakta vrata for whole month ( SMK 137, KR 196 ); gift of sandals, umbrella, salt and myrobalans (v.
 1. 'new kambala') to a brāhmaṇa for securing favour of Vāmana (avatāra ) on the first or on some convenient day of Aṣāḍha; on su.
-2. if there is Pusya nakṣatra, Rathotsava of Kșsna, Balarāma and Subhadrā (TT 29, NS 101, SMK 137 ); on su.
-7 (fast on 6th and) worship of Sun called Vivasvat who appeared on Pārvāsādhā that day (KKN 390, SmK 138 ); on 8th image of Devi that killed Mahiṣāsura should be bathed with turmeric water and camphor and sandalwood paste, and feast to brāhmaṇas and maidens full of sweet dishes and tasty liquids and lamps lighted; NA 56, SmK 138; as to 9th see under Ubhaya navami; on tenth Varalaksmīvrata (very important in Tamil country ) and worship on a kalaśa; as to 11th and 12th vide under these words; Full Moon is very holy and gifts must be made ( Rāmāyaṇa q. by KR 214 ); if there be Uttarāsādha nakṣatra on Pūrnimā worship of ten Viśvedevas (KKN 393, KR 213 and H. of Dh. vol. IV p.
+2. if there is Puṣya nakṣatra, Rathotsava of Kșsna, Balarāma and Subhadrā (TT 29, NS 101, SMK 137 ); on su.
+7 (fast on 6th and) worship of Sun called Vivasvat who appeared on Pārvāṣāḍhā that day (KKN 390, SmK 138 ); on 8th image of Devi that killed Mahiṣāsura should be bathed with turmeric water and camphor and sandalwood paste, and feast to brāhmaṇas and maidens full of sweet dishes and tasty liquids and lamps lighted; NA 56, SmK 138; as to 9th see under Ubhaya navami; on tenth Varalaksmīvrata (very important in Tamil country ) and worship on a kalaśa; as to 11th and 12th vide under these words; Full Moon is very holy and gifts must be made ( Rāmāyaṇa q. by KR 214 ); if there be Uttarāsādha nakṣatra on Pūrnimā worship of ten Viśvedevas (KKN 393, KR 213 and H. of Dh. vol. IV p.
 457 ); gift of food on Pūrnimā gives inexhaustible merit (V. Dh.); on Purnimā

 H. D. 35